 Once you’ve mastered these funny Spanish sayings you can try out our favourite Spanish curse words!
 Or if you want to start from the beginning make sure to try out our 100+ Common Spanish Phrases article!

 To check out all the amazing ways that you can learn Spanish during your time in Madrid, make sure to read our comprehensive guide on learning Spanish in Madrid!

 It seems like the Spaniards feel pretty passionate about their milk.
 There is already a way to swear in spanish that involves taking a shit in some milk, but in this funny Spanish phrase, milk can be a positive thing!
 To say that something es la leche could mean two different things: either it’s really good or really bad.
 That may seem confusing at first, but there are actually similar expressions in English.
 For example, when you say something is “sick” or “gnarly”, you are either saying it’s awesome or just plain disgusting.
 So in the end, it really just depends on your tone of voice or the subject you’re talking about.

 - Esa peli es la leche.(That movie is awesome, That movie sucks)

-- Siempre tengo tarea en esa clase, es la leche.
+- Siempre tengo deberes en esa asignatura, es la leche.
 (I always have homework in that class, it sucks)

 So let’s say you have a really crazy/juicy story or piece of gossip to tell your friends that you know is going to blow their minds.
-In this case, you might want to begin by using the popular funny Spanish phrase, “Vas a flipar” which literally translates to “you’re going to flip/freak” in English.
-Of course, if you’re talking about some crazy concert you saw last week you could also use flipar.
-If you happen to hear some super exciting news you can substitute the same overused responses such as “Qué interesante” or “Qué locura” for “!Qué flipe!”.
+In this case, you might want to begin by using the popular funny Spanish phrase, “vas a flipar” which literally translates to “you’re going to flip/freak” in English.
+Of course, if you’re talking about some crazy concert you could also use flipar.
+If you happen to hear some super exciting news, you can substitute the same overused responses such as “Qué interesante” or “Qué locura” for “!Qué flipe!”.